jslim89/jslim89.github.com/source/_posts/2021-07-04-Setup-postgres-in-Ubuntu-server.md

 You are now connected to database "my_database" as user "postgres". my_database=# GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO my_user;
 GRANT
+my_database=# GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public TO my_user;
+GRANT
 ```

 Then back to root user.
 To enable public remote access